SilverJolteon/FreedomDX/README.md

     > Translates Menus, Items, Equipment, Skills, etc. into English.
 By YuzucchiNyan
   - ### English Quest Patch (Portable)
     > Translates non-event quests into English.
 By SilverJolteon
+  - ### Instant supply box collection
+    > Removed delay when taking items from supply box.
+Ported by SilverJolteon from IncognitoMan's FUC
+  - ### Visible Felyne Skills
+    > Shows which skillsets each Felyne has.
+By SilverJolteon

 ## Usage
 Place the `FDXDAT` folder in `ms0:/PSP/SAVEDATA/` and apply the ISO patch with [DeltaPatcher](https://www.romhacking.net/utilities/704/) to your respective version.